 For the experiments, we use a distributed cluster with 8 physical nodes.
-We schedule 16 tasks per node to run the experiments.
+We schedule 16 tasks per each node to run the experiments.
 Each node consists of Intel(R) Xeon(R) Platinum 8160 CPU @ 2.10GHz with 250GB of RAM capacity.
-For running an experiment in a finite period, a stream of 49,000 records for training and a stream of 90,000 records for testing are applied.
-For the experiments, we only test a finite stream to evaluate the training accuracy and performance.
-In a real world setting, training termination criteria have to be set by considering the objectives of the application.
-Windowing handles the stream discretization in all the systems.
-Windowing with the notion of the count of elements then tests the performance of each system.
-In every framework, the data was loaded from a file source and processing is performed in a distributed manner with overall parallelism of 128.
+For running an experiment for a finite period, a stream of 49,000 records for training and a stream of 90,000 records for testing is used.
+For the experiments, we only use a finite stream to evaluate training accuracy and performance.
+In a real-world setting, application training termination criteria have to be set by considering the objectives of the application use-case.
+To discretize the stream, we use windowing in all frameworks mentioned in this paper.
+The windowing with the notion of the count of elements is being used to test the performance in each system.
+In each framework, the data is being loaded from a file source and processing is done in a distributed manner with overall parallelism of 128.
 All the experiments were carried out considering tumbling and sliding windowing.
-Tumbling windowing refers to windowing with non-overlapping elements, and sliding windows refers to windowing with overlapping elements.
-In the experiments, we adopted a count-based windowing mechanism to conduct a stress test on each framework.
-For the conducted experiments, the releases used were Apache Storm 1.2.8, Apache Flink 1.9.0 and Twister 0.3.0 (for the basic testing done on Apache Spark, version 2.4.4 was used).
-Each framework was tested under different internal configurations and we selected configurations that minimized any performance lag.
-The experiments were conducted for 10-20 rounds and the average results taken to draw our conclusions.
+Tumbling windowing refers to non-overlapping elements and sliding windows refers to windowing with overlapping elements.
+In the experiments, we are adopting a count-based windowing mechanism to conduct a stress test on each framework.
+For the conducted experiments, Apache Storm 1.2.8, Apache Flink 1.9.0 and Twister 0.3.0 releases have been used.
+Each framework was tested under different internal configurations and we selected configurations that minimize any performance lag.
+The experiments have been conducted for 10-20 rounds and average results have been taken to design the plots.